elB4RTO/craplog-pyGUI/README.md

 <br/>

 #### Note
-Please notice that CRAPLOG is taking **.log.1** files as input.
+Please notice that Craplog is taking **.log.1** files as input.
 This is because these files (by default) are renewed every day at midnight, so they contain the full log stack of the (past) day.<br/>
 Because of that, when you run it, it will use yesterday's logs and store stat files cosequently.<br/>
-CRAPLOG is meant to be ran daily.
+Craplog is meant to be ran daily.

 <br/>